This certificate qualifies a student to join a workplace as an associate teacher. This program is available 100% online.

 |ECE 215C||Infant/Toddler Development and Programming||3||0||3|

-- Lab Hours – All students will spend designated hours each week with infants, toddlers, preschoolers, or kindergarteners while taking early childhood courses.
-These hours will be considered a component of class participation and additional CFDC lab video viewing fee applies or the following classes taken (ECE 101C, ECE 143C, ECE 155C, ECE 167C, ECE 188C, and ECE 215C).
-NHTI has an NAEYC accredited child care center/lab school (The Child and Family Development Center) to meet the needs of these required lab hours.
-All students are expected to use the Child and Family Development Center unless they work full-time in a licensed child care center or are 100% online and live at a distance from the NHTI campus that prohibits coming to the CFDC.
-(CFDC lab video viewing fee still applies)
+- Students will spend designated hours each week with infants, toddlers, preschoolers, or kindergarteners while taking early childhood courses.
+These hours will be considered a component of class participation.
+NHTI has an onsite lab school to meet the needs of these required lab hours.
+All students are expected to use the onsite lab school unless they work full-time in a licensed child care center or are 100% online and live at a distance from the NHTI campus that prohibits in-person attendance.

 - Signed confidentiality form

-*Out of state students who are taking classes 100% online will need to complete their state’s fingerprinting and background check, complete their state’s child health care form, and complete any other paperwork that is required by child care licensing in their state.
+- Out-of-state students who are taking classes 100% online will need to complete their state’s fingerprinting and background check, child health care form, and any other paperwork required by that state.

-- Students must have their own transportation to and from NHTI approved practicum sites in their senior year (students living on campus without transportation may complete their practicum at the CFDC.)
+- Students must have transportation to and from NHTI approved practicum sites in their senior year.

 - Students must have a flexible schedule that allows them to spend weekday mornings and/or afternoons at their practicum site while taking classes.
-There are no evening or weekend practicum placements.
-Students should be prepared to plan any work hours around their course schedule (including child care lab and practicum hours) knowing that these hours will change each semester.
+Students should be prepared to plan work hours around their course schedule knowing that these hours will change each semester.

-- All students must have access to a digital camera and video-capturing device to complete homework assignments.
-The CFS department cannot award a degree unless faculty have seen students working effectively with young children in practicum.
-100% online students will be video-taping themselves in action with young children during practicum to share with their practicum teachers on-line.
+- All students must have access to a digital camera and video-capturing device to complete assignments.
+Online students will record themselves during practicum to share with their practicum teachers online.